orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 And in the case of .orbit on one thing, it's already assumed to be connected one way, connect it the other way.
+- Somewthing like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.

 ---